yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 [Rodrigo](https://github.com/ReinUsesLisp) brings the Xenoblade fans a nice little fix.
 [Implementing `early fragment tests`](https://github.com/yuzu-emu/yuzu/pull/5013) fixes ghost geometry problems that resulted in dark rendering areas.

 {{< single-title-imgs
-    "Like day and night!
+    "Like night and day!
 (Xenoblade Chronicles Definitive Edition)" "./xcdebug.png"
     "./xcdefix.png"
   >}}

-This fix will be a Vulkan exclusive for now, to avoid invalidating the current OpenGL shader cache.
+This fix will be a Vulkan exclusive for now to avoid invalidating the current OpenGL shader cache.

-More vulkan fixes!
-Now by [epicboy.](https://github.com/ameerj) Our resident fish [implemented the missing `alpha test culling` feature](https://github.com/yuzu-emu/yuzu/pull/4946) from Vulkan, removing transparency related rendering bugs.
+More vulkan fixes, now by [epicboy!](https://github.com/ameerj) He [implemented the missing `alpha test culling` feature](https://github.com/yuzu-emu/yuzu/pull/4946) from Vulkan, resolving transparency related rendering bugs.
 This could be easily spotted in the main menu of `Super Smash Bros.
 Ultimate` or the vegetation of `Tales of Vesperia: Definitive Edition`.

 {{< single-title-imgs
     " "